WohlSoft/Moondust-Project/README.md

 Platform Game Engine by Wohlstand
 ===========
-a free and open source game engine and toolkit which gives the ability to create games of the platform genre.
+Platform Game Engine (PGE) is a free and open source game engine and toolkit, giving developers the ability to create platform games.

 ------